godotengine/godot-docs/classes/class_editorcommandpalette.rst

 Object that holds all the available Commands and their shortcuts text.
 These Commands can be accessed through **Editor > Command Palette** menu.

-Command key names use slash delimiters to distinguish sections Example: ``"example/command1"`` then ``example`` will be the section name.
+Command key names use slash delimiters to distinguish sections, for example: ``"example/command1"`` then ``example`` will be the section name.

 .. tabs::